 The entire pipeline will be buried in a subsea trench.
 The pipeline will be lowered below the seabed along its entire length such that the top-of-pipe is a minimum of four feet below the pre-disturbed natural bottom.
 Upon completion of the pipeline installation, the seabed will be returned to its original contour.
-The entire offshore construction process is expected to last approximately 12 months, beginning in mid-2018.
+The entire offshore construction process is expected to last approximately 12 months.

 Horizontal Directional Drill

 Williams proposes to use horizontal directional drill (HDD) for two sections of the pipeline route.
 The first HDD will be a shore approach from Morgan NJ to near offshore.
 This technology will enable Williams to avoid a major road and rail line in Morgan that traditional trenching would require each to be out of service.
 The second will be a water-to-water HDD under the Ambrose channel to eliminate additional congestion in the already busy channel.